hnralmeida/hnralmeida/README.md

 <br>
 Linguagem-Favorita: Python :)
 <br>
-Aprendendo: Always C, Python and futher javascript
+Linguagens mais praticadas: C, Python and Java

 <!---
 hnralmeida/hnralmeida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.